acss-io/atomizer/docs/configuration.md

 };
 ```

-Read more about how break points work from our [Breakpoints guide](./breakpoints.html).
+Read more about how breakpoints work from our [Breakpoints guide](./breakpoints.html).

 ### Custom

-The `custom` section maps custom suffixes to values and it is specially useful for theming or things that you need to change globally in many different Atomizer classes.
+The `custom` section maps custom suffixes to values, and it is beneficial for theming or things you need to change globally in many different Atomizer classes.
 These key/value pairs map to the custom suffixes in `classNames`.

 For example, given the configuration below: